COVID-19 Policies and Protocols

 - Daily Health Screen - Each staff member will complete a temperature and health screen at the start of each day.

-- Masks - All KSS staff members will follow the guidelines recommended by the CDC and follow the same rules shared with campers.
+- Masks - All KSS staff members will follow the guidelines recommended by the CDC and follow the same rules shared with participants.
 Positive role modeling is important for all protocols and especially the wearing of masks.

 - Social Distancing - Staff will follow the current guidelines offered by the ACA and Colorado State licensing, and CDC recommendations.